Intro to the Normandy Region of France

 With a 300 mile coastline, Normandy seafood is a natural, especially oysters.
 A typical 2 or 3 course prix fixe lunch generally offers a first course of a half dozen oysters.
 At 12 to 15 euros for the whole meal, Normandy lunches are quite the deal.

 Inland, salt grass sheep are raised for their distinctively-flavored flesh; picturesque flocks are viewed for miles as you drive toward Mont St. Michel and the marsh lands surrounding the monastery.
-Unlike just about anywhere else in France., Normandy does not grow grapes.
+Unlike just about anywhere else in France, Normandy does not grow grapes.
 It’s just too cold.
-Bu the apple orchards yield a different prize: Calvados, or what we American call apple jack or apple brandy.
+Bu the apple orchards yield a different prize: Calvados, or what we Americans call apple jack or apple brandy.
 Hard cider is also local.
 Many an enthusiastic visitor has tried some of the refreshing coif and found themselves in a pleasant afternoon nap from the delicious high alcohol “juice.”

 Michelin-starred restaurants can be found in Caen, Deauville, Honfleur and even the tiny medieval canal town of Bayeux.
 The famous film festival at Deauville and the fancy race horse business brings jet setters with a refined appetite, but chefs gravitate to the wonderful local ingredients and culinary lifestyle which is less Paris, more earthy.